-- 1. Complete the Application for individualized major obtained from the coordinator of individualized majors, - 2.
+- 1. Complete the Application for individualized major obtained from the coordinator of the individualized majors program, - 2.
 Research requirements for the proposed individualized major from at least three non-FHU school catalogs of accredited universities that currently offer the major, - 3.
-Compare these requirements with courses available at Freed-Hardeman and prepare a proposed curriculum that draws from courses in at least two departments.
+Compare these requirements with courses available at FHU and prepare a proposed curriculum that draws from courses in at least two departments.
 The individualized major must consist of 30-44 hours of course work with a minimum of 15 hours of upper-division courses.
 At least three courses must be writing emphasis courses, designated with a (W) in the catalog, and - 4.
-Submit the proposed individualized major curriculum, along with copies of the requirements from the three other school catalogs, to the coordinator of individualized majors.
+Submit the proposed individualized major curriculum, along with copies of the requirements from the three other school catalogs, to the coordinator of the individualized majors program.